 In general, store bought vinaigrettes contain a lot of added sugars.
 And many homemade recipes call for adding maple syrup, sugar, or honey to the vinaigrette to help temper the acid from the vinegar.
 None of which are keto friendly.
 Instead add yacon syrup, stevia glycerite, erythritol based sweeteners or keto-friendly maple syrup to tame the bite and bring balance.

-This dressing would be fantastic on a mixed citrus salad with fennel and walnuts and maybe some pomegranate seeds for color.
-I can also see it on an Asian Chicken Salad or a simple salad of frisse, hazelnuts and Parma ham.
-Yum!
+This dressing is fantastic on a mixed citrus and fennel salad with walnuts.
+Try adding some pomegranate seeds for a pop of color.
+It also great on Asian Chicken Salad or a simple salad of frisse, hazelnuts and Parma ham.

-Orange Shallot Vinaigrette is 2 net carbs per serving.
+Orange Vinaigrette is 2 net carbs per serving.

 - 1/2 cup fresh orange juice

 - 1/4 cup light tasting olive oil or salad oil

 - 1 teaspoon orange zest reserve at least 1 more teaspoon